meierh/Embedded_System_Hands_On_I/Task_1/readme.md

 ### Compile on the Raspberry pi

-- To compile and install the kernel directly on the Raspberry Pi, we again mainly follow the steps descriped in [the Raspberry Pi Linux Kernel Documentation](https://www.raspberrypi.com/documentation/computers/linux_kernel.html).
+- To compile and install the kernel directly on the Raspberry Pi, we again mainly follow the steps described in [the Raspberry Pi Linux Kernel Documentation](https://www.raspberrypi.com/documentation/computers/linux_kernel.html).
 We execute the following steps:

   ```bash
   # install git and build dependencies